bchadfield/csw-website/help/content-versioning.markdown

 New versions of content are only created automatically when there are differences between the current and previous version (if one exists).

-Admins and editors are also able to manually create new versions of content. \[LINK Save content as new version\]
+Admins and editors are also able to [manually create new versions of content](/help/content/save-content-as-new-version.html).